gregorwolf/SAP-NPM-API-collection/apis/sbf/README.md

 Some configurations are not known in advance and they should be set at deployment time via environment variables.

 One such configuration is the credentials used to call the service broker.
-These are provided via the environment variable *SBF_BROKER_CREDENTIALS*.
+These are provided via the environment variable *SBF_BROKER_CREDENTIALS_HASH*.
 Here you can use arbitrary credentials.
+Replace `<broker-password-hash>` with the hashed credentials from the previous step.
-Just make sure to use the same credentials when you register the broker and don't commit these in source control.
+Just make sure to use matching credentials when you register the broker and don't commit these in source control.

 Another deploy-time configuration is the service URL.
 It can be provided via the environment variable *SBF_SERVICE_CONFIG*.
 See [Additional Service Configuration](#additional-service-configuration) for details.